List of heads of state of Barbados: Governors-General

-President (2021–present)
+Presidents (2021–present)

 Under the Constitution of Barbados, as amended in 2021, the position of president of Barbados replaced the monarch as head of state.
 The position of president is elected by parliament for a four-year term.
 In the event of a vacancy, or for any reason the president is unable to perform the functions conferred upon them by the constitution, those functions are performed by an acting president appointed by the prime minister, after consultation with the leader of the opposition.
 However, while the president is suspended from office in case of ongoing impeachment proceedings, the president of the Senate of Barbados serves as acting president.
 The presidential line of succession is not defined beyond that.